Minnesota Music College Closes Abruptly, And Students Scramble To Find Schools

 So we got an email (AN EMAIL!) today saying that McNally Smith College of Music is SHUTTING DOWN after this semester.
 No prior notice.
 Teachers and staff let go and hundreds of students left in limbo.
 My heart is broken.
 This is just not right. pic.twitter.com/oqEWXluBZa— Megan Freitas (@MeganFreitas_) December 15, 2017

-The school's Facebook page makes no overt mention of the closure — except in a slew of new reviews and comments in which students, their parents, and staff members have been venting their frustrations and commiserating.
+The school's Facebook page makes no overt mention of the closure — except in a slew of new reviews and comments in which students, their parents and staff members have been venting their frustrations and commiserating.

 Sammy Renneberg, who said she is a student at the school, wrote: